Seaweed Foraging in Devon, Dorset & Cornwall

 Who is it Suitable For?

-Our coastal seaweed foraging courses are suitable for those who are curious about healthy living and how to live in a more self-sufficient and sustainable way.
-If you're keen to have a unique experience by the British coast, finding tasty edible plants and seaweeds to cook with, as well as learning how to prepare and store these nutritional powerhouses, then this course is for you!
+Our coastal seaweed foraging courses are suitable for those interested in healthy living and curious about how to live in a more self-sufficient and sustainable way.
+If you're keen to have a fun and unique experience by the British coast, find tasty edible plants and seaweeds to cook with as well as learn how to prepare and store these extraordinarily nutritious powerhouses, then this course is for you!

-Whether you're a total foraging novice or you've yet to venture much into coastal foraging, this seaweed course will inspire you to get gathering and munching macroalgae!
+Whether you're a complete foraging novice or whether you've dabbled in coastal foraging, this seaweed course will inspire you to get gathering and munching macroalgae!

 Our courses are for adults or teenagers (above 12) with medium fitness.
-In total, we will walk around 5- 6 kms at a slow pace, but please note that there will be some steep climbs, slopes and steps involved, as well as some clambering over rocks (which can be slippery).
+In total, we will walk around 5 - 6 kms at a slow and relaxed pace, but please note that there will be some steep climbs, slopes and steps involved, as well as some clambering over rocks (which can be slippery).
 Please note that all teenagers must be accompanied by an adult.

 what do i bring?